francisconp/data_mining/source/twitter_data_mining/README.md

-# Variables needs to start this app
+All variables needed to start this application

 CONSUMER_KEY
 CONSUMER_SERCRET